 Here it is as a printable Adobe pdf version

-I know the skirt piece isn't provided... in my opinion, skirts are the easy part.
-I just used a square or semi-circular piece based on whatever shape scrap of fabric I was working with.
+I know the skirt piece isn't provided... that's because I based the skirt piece on whatever shape of fabric scrap I had to work with.

 Ten Years Later, Here's the "Second Draft" Pattern back again!

 It had gotten lost in the shuffle, unfortunately.
 I had to recreate it, which I just did now (2013) after several people wrote to ask me where the pattern download link went!

 I like the way this one came out.
 I think it'll work better than the original.

 Go to the same Instructions page as above, for more pictures and sewing tips

 In this test I tried extending the pattern pieces further down to form skirt shapes, and produced a pretty "princess seams" fit-and-flare dress.